build-on-aws/content/posts/create-idv-idp-machine-learning-solution/index.md

 ---
 title: "How to create a Precise and Cost-Effective Identity Verification and Intelligent Document Processing Solution for Financial Applications"
-description: Learn to design an ML powered solution to automate identity verification and document processing using Amazon Rekognition and Amazon Textract.
+description: "Learn to design an ML powered solution to automate identity verification and document processing using Amazon Rekognition and Amazon Textract".
 tags:
   - Rekognition
   - Textract